CryptoBlades/cb-gitbook-wiki/weapons/what-are-weapons/README.md

 ## Weapon Minting

-Minting weapons serves as the primary SKILL sink of the game along with Reforging.
-All SKILL spent on minting weapons gets sent to the contract that handles fight payouts.
+Minting weapons serves as the primary $XWeapon sink of the game along with Reforging.
+All $XWeapon spent on minting weapons gets sent to the contract that handles fight payouts.

 The rarity of a weapon is randomly determined upon minting.
 Currently the rates of each rarity is as follows: